10 things to know about how social media affects teens' brains

 10. Sleep is more important than those "likes."

 Research suggests more than half of adolescents are on screens right before bedtime, and that can keep them from getting the sleep they need.
-Not only is poor sleep linked to all sorts of downsides, including poor mental health symptoms, poor performance in school and trouble regulating stress, "inconsistent sleep schedules are associated with changes in structural brain development in adolescent years.
-In other words, youths' preoccupation with technology and social media may deleteriously affect the size of their brains," Prinstein said.
+Not only is poor sleep linked to all sorts of downsides, including poor mental health symptoms, poor performance in school and trouble regulating stress, Prinstein said, but "inconsistent sleep schedules are associated with changes in structural brain development in adolescent years.
+In other words, youths' preoccupation with technology and social media may deleteriously affect the size of their brains."

 Edited by: Nicole Cohen